 Larry Canada is a seasoned litigator who specializes in cases involving professional liability, employment, intellectual property and commercial litigation.
 He began his legal career on the plaintiff's side, handling toxic tort and product liability claims.
-After two and a half years, he was hired by his current firm: against whom he had litigated several cases.
-Mr. Canada is a Director with the firm of Galloway, Johnson, Tompkins, Burr & Smith .
+After two and a half years, he was hired by Galloway, Johnson, Tompkins, Burr & Smith, against whom he had litigated several cases.
+Mr. Canada served as a Director with the firm of Galloway, Johnson, Tompkins, Burr & Smith.
+Currently he is a Senior Trial Counsel with UA’s Alabama Disabilities Advocacy Program department.

 Dr. Gabriela Gurau's interests cover the areas of ionic liquids (industrially applicable and biologically active), heterocyclic chemistry, and green chemistry.
 After receiving her Ph.D. degree in Chemistry from The University of Alabama, Dr. Gurau accepted a position as a Postdoctoral Research Fellow at QUILL (Queen's University Ionic Liquid Laboratories) in Belfast, Northern Ireland, an industrial consortium with members from all sectors of the chemical industry.
 Here she conducted and directed research on the synthesis and applicability of ionic liquids for the industrial sector.
 In 2015 Dr. Gurau accepted a position at McGill University, Montreal, Canada as an Academic Associate in Green Chemistry.
 Besides being involved in educating students about Green Chemistry and how does this translates to society, and connecting with Green Chemistry and Sustainability networks, she also emphasized the importance of translating the academic developed technologies to market, meeting with industrial companies and government representatives.
 While serving as 525's CEO, Dr. Gurau acted as a Principal Investigator on several awarded projects including: (1) U.S. Department of Energy Small Business Innovation Research (SBIR) Phase I grant entitled "Catalytic Fractionation of Biomass in Ionic Liquids", a research project that investigated methods for lignocellulosic biomass fractionation utilizing ionic liquid technology; (2) National Science Foundation SBIR Phase I/IB project to develop chitin/alginate composite fibers (using ionic liquid technology) for the wound care market; and (3) U.S. Department of Energy SBIR Phase I and Phase II project to develop advanced materials for extraction of uranium from seawater using shrimp shell waste/ionic liquid technology.
-She has 39 refereed publications, 57 conference papers, and 17 patent applications.
+She is a Co-founder and co-owner of Wyonics, LLC.
+She has 45 refereed publications, 66 conference papers, and 5 patents and 12 patent applications.

-Senior engineer, Jonathan Bonner, CFM Group.
+Senior engineer, Jonathan Bonner, Agora Consulting, LLC.
 Mr. Jonathan Bonner is a registered Professional Engineer in the State of Alabama and has been a practicing engineer since 1987.
 Mr. Bonner has twenty-five years consulting experience with industries ranging from textile, primary metals, metal fabrication, automotive, food processing, chemical, petrochemical and petroleum, wood and paper products, alternative energy, and pharmaceuticals.

 He serves as Town Engineer for several small towns and cities in West Central Alabama.
 He has also worked as Regional Environmental Manager, ERM Southeast, Environmental Manager, Sentell Engineering Inc., and most recently Engineering Services Manager for CFM Group, LLC.
 During his years of service, he has developed expertise in manufacturing processes and design, waste management, industrial and municipal wastewater treatment, and infrastructure development.